-While your lender orders the appraisal, you are responsible for the cost.
+While your lender orders the appraisal, you are typically responsible for the cost.
 Costs for an appraisal vary, but you can expect to spend upwards of $500 to be paid at your closing.
 But what are you getting for your money?
-After an appraisal, you’ll have the true value of your home calculated by a professional.
+After an appraisal, you’ll have the market value of your home calculated by a licensed professional.
 This is done by comparing your desired property to similar properties in the area that have recently sold.
 Appraisers also consider the general condition and age of the home along with its location and size.
 Some features such as additions, remodeled rooms, swimming pools, and wood flooring are also included in the final report.
 Other items typically found in your appraisal report include an explanation of how the value of the property was determined, the condition of the house along with any improvements that may have been made, and a rundown of any serious problems such as a cracked foundation or water damage.
 It will also provide specifics regarding the area in which the property is located, like new developments that have recently been established, along with an evaluation of recent market trends.
 Maps, photographs, and sketches will accompany the report to support its findings.

 There are instances where home appraisals report the value of the property lower than what is ideal for the buyer.
 Maybe the neighborhood value has been declining or there are too many issues with the state of the home.
 Or perhaps the property has sentimental value for you because it’s close to relatives or in a desired school district.
-Regardless of the reason, a low appraisal can halt the mortgage process in its tracks because a lender will only lend up to the appraised amount.
+Regardless of the reason, a low appraisal can halt the mortgage process in its tracks because a lender will typically only lend up to the appraised amount.

 Don’t let the idea of an appraisal scare you away from pursuing your dream of owning your own home.
 It’s simply part of an in-depth process designed to protect everyone involved.
 If you have questions about appraisals or any other part of the mortgage process, contact a Silverton Mortgage professional and let us ease your mind.